These cute Halloween Swirl Cupcakes make a fun party treat. Tall swirls of green and orange buttercream give them plenty of eye appeal.

 - Make the buttercream: In a stand mixer fitted with the whisk attachment, mix the butter and confectioners’ sugar by starting the mixer on low speed.
 Continue on low speed and beat ingredients together until the mixture is crumbly.
 Increase speed to high and beat for 3 minutes.
 Add vanilla extract and beat together again for another minute until light and fluffy.
 If the buttercream is too stiff, add milk or heavy cream a tablespoon at a time until the mixture is of spreading consistency.

 - To make the swirl frosting effect, separate half the frosting into another mixing bowl and blend drops of orange food coloring.
-Add as much food coloring as you like until you get the desired color intensity (we used about 2 teaspoons).
+Add as much food coloring as you like until you get the desired color intensity (about 2 teaspoons).
 Repeat the process with the green food coloring with the remaining frosting left in the mixing bowl.

 - Lay one or two large sheets of plastic wrap on a work surface.
 Spoon the orange frosting onto the center of the plastic wrap in an oblong shape.
 Spoon the green frosting onto the plastic wrap right beside the orange so that the two frostings are touching and generally have the same oblong shape.
 Lift one edge of the plastic wrap and fold it over so that the orange frosting is sitting on top of the green frosting.
 Twist the ends of the plastic wrap together so that the two-tone frosting is held securely inside.